General relativistic limit of f(R) gravity in the horizon scale of black hole: Photon orbit with Kerr Scalaron metric and test of no-hair theorem

 \subsection{The Hamilton-Jacobi formalism}

-The stationary, axisymmetric, vacuum metric of $f(R)$ gravity has been recently developed by employing the Newman-Janis algorithm (NJA) to the vacuum spherically symmetric and static metric of the theory \cite{2024ApJ...964..127P}.
-It is known as the Kerr-Scalaron metric which has the form,
+The stationary, axisymmetric, vacuum metric of $f(R)$ gravity has been recently developed by employing the Newman-Janis algorithm (NJA) to the vacuum spherically symmetric and static metric of the theory (\cite{2024ApJ...964..127P}).
+The non-rotating counterpart of the above metric has been derived by \cite{2020ApJ...893...31K} as a static and vacuum solution of the f (R) gravity field equation.
+The underlying gravity theory is based on gravitational Lagrangian arising from curvature correction to quantum vacuum fluctuations (\cite{1968SPhD...12.1040S, 1969JETP...30..372R}) near black holes.
+The Lagrangian is of the form $L \equiv f(R)= \Sigma_{n\geq 0}C_n (k)R^n$, with k being vacuum fluctuation momenta.
+The Yukawa correction term in the gravitational potential $\frac{-GM}{r} e^{-M_{\psi} (k_{UV},k_{IR} )r}$ is interpreted as quantum gravitational correction to the classical Schwarzschild spacetime, with scalaron mass $M_{\psi}$ being dependent on ultraviolet (UV) and infrared (IR) cut off scales of vacuum fluctuations.
+The rotating metric is known as the Kerr Scalaron metric which has the form,

-Here M is the black hole mass in the unit of $G = c = 1$, where $G$ is the gravitational constant and $c$ is the speed of light.
-The notations $\rho$ and $\Delta$ are defined as
+Here M is the black hole mass in the unit of length with $G = c = 1$, where $G$ is the gravitational constant and $c$ is the speed of light.
+The quantities $\rho$ and $\Delta$ are defined as

-It was shown earlier that power law ($R^m, m>1$) curvature correction to quantum vacuum fluctuation produces a scalaron-black hole mass relationship as $M_\psi \propto \frac{1}{M}$ (\cite{2018ApJ...855...70K, 2024JCAP...02..019T})(see section 3).
-This ensures asymptotic flatness of the Kerr-scalaron metric (\cite{2024ApJ...964..127P}).
-The metric has been previously tested using pericenter shift and Lense-Thirring effect in the orbits of S-stars near GC black hole.
-It has been found that the heavier scalarons ($M_{\psi} \sim 10^{-17}-10^{-16}$) eV produce GR like observables \cite{2024ApJ...964..127P}.
-The metric was found to likely deviate from GR for orbits smaller than $45$au.
-We wish to draw attention to the fact that it is possible to extract the scalaron mass from compatibility of the black hole shadow size with observed size reported by the EHT.
-The radius of the circular photon orbit is obtained by applying the implicit equation

-Here $g_{tt}(r)$ is the coefficient of $dt^2$ in the line element.
-The implicit equation depends on $M_\psi$ and the black hole spin ($a$).
-The diameter of the black hole shadow is obtained from the relation